-The City of Winona Parks and Recreation Department maintains eight free public skating rinks throughout the City from December through February.
+The City of Winona Parks and Recreation Department maintains free public skating rinks throughout the City from December through February.
 Ice rinks are tentatively open dependent on weather and ice conditions.

 General Safety & Skating Rules

 Please follow these rules to ensure a safe and pleasant skating experience:

 - Parents/guardians are responsible to watch and care for their own children.